Volcanic Tablelands (Happy/Sad Boulders) Climbing

 This area is often referred to as 'The Mesa' to locals...

-Classic Climbing Routes in Volcanic Tablelands (Happy/Sad Boulders)
+Classic Climbing Routes at Volcanic Tablelands (Happy/Sad Boulders)